PedroLopes/pyicalmerge/README.md

 pyicalmerge
 ===========

-Merges multiple ics files together and gets them ready for google calendar upload
+Merges multiple ics files together and gets them ready for google calendar upload.
+Based on https://code.google.com/p/pyicalmerge/ by Pekka Järvinen and modified by Pedro Lopes, because it is a remix I kept the original license (BSD NEW).